nagolove/nagolove/README.md

 This information is unstructured.
 May be later I will rewrite it.

 I'm currently working on some projects(in priority order):
   * T-80 - 2d topdown action.
-Pure C with [RayLib](https://github.com/raysan5/raylib), built-in Lua engine.
+Written pure C with [RayLib](https://github.com/raysan5/raylib) help, built-in Lua engine.
   * [Genetic game](https://github.com/nagolove/automato)
   * [Nback](https://github.com/nagolove/nback2) - mobile game for training memory and fluid intelligence